Porsil/lab-boss/README.md

 - [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was used through the project for inspecting and testing the site.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframe for the website.
 - [Lucidchart](https://www.lucidchart.com/pages/) was used to create the database entity relationship diagram.
+- The logo was created by adapting this [Freepik](https://www.freepik.com/free-vector/polygonal-hexagon-logo_1112748.htm#page=2&query=hexagon&position=31&from_view=search&track=sph) image.
 - Microsoft Word was used to create the logo image.
 - [Photoroom](https://www.photoroom.com/background-remover/) was used to remove the background from the logo image.
 - [Ezgif](https://ezgif.com) was used to convert images to webp format.
+- [Am I Responsive](https://ui.dev/amiresponsive) was used to create the site mock-up image.

 [Table Of Contents](#table-of-contents)